Smart Contract Integration

 }

-On-Chain Verification
+### On-Chain Verification

-maintains a trusted public key.
-And a Trust Setup process is required when a kernel initially fulfills tasks.
+To use ECDSA-based verification, `CliqueTaskManager` maintains a trusted public key.
+And a **Trust Setup** process is required when a kernel initially fulfills tasks.
 It must submit a triple tuple consisting of a response, attestation, and signature.
-If the attestation is valid, the public key recovered from this signature, CUID
+If the attestation is valid, the public key recovered from this `signature, CUID` pair will be trusted.
+The ephemeral key must be regenerated each time the kernel restarts.
+Once **Trust Setup** done, the `attestation` could be empty when the kernel fulfills subsequent tasks.&#x20;

-For more information, please refer to On-Chain Verification.
+For more information, please refer to [#on-chain-verification](https://docs.clique.tech/references/verification#on-chain-verification "mention").